rizwansoaib/whatsapp-monitor/README.md

 ## License
-As of November 2019 Whatsapp-Monitor is Licensed under the Private License: [Read License](/LICENSE)
+As of November 2019 Whatsapp-Monitor is Licensed under the License: [Read License](/LICENSE)

 ## Terms and conditions
 * You will NOT use this software for marketing purposes and commercial usage allow only for self usage.